jdolinay/pi-battery-widget/README.md

 # pi-battery-widget

-This code has been forked from the pi-battery-widget status icon widget, with major design changes to support The Red Reactor Raspberry Pi UPS, including accurate battery modelling for charging and discharging profiles.
+This code has been forked from the pi-battery-widget status icon widget, with major design changes to support The Red Reactor Raspberry Pi UPS, including accurate battery life modelling for charging and discharging profiles.

-The C code which execute python code to read battery values.
+The C code executes the python code to configure and the read the battery voltage and current via the INA219 I2C device.

-Python code out put format is
+Python code output format is
 ```
 voltage(float) | current(float)